farkwun/post_lunch_prep_bot/README.md

 Post-lunch-prep bot uses the [python-zulip-api](https://github.com/zulip/python-zulip-api) to run the Post-lunch Prep event at RC.

-The main bot, found in prepsetup.py, takes in user input via private message and performs the actual announcements.
+The main bot (prepbot.py) takes in user input via private message to configure the days questions and performs the actual announcements.

-A secondary bot, with credentials used in announce.py, is never actually run - rather, the credentials are used in a Python script scheduled using cron.
+A secondary script (announce.py) run via a scheduled cron and triggers main bot to annouce post lunch prep.
+This is a workaround as zulip bots don't currently support scheduled actions.

 ## Installation